 - Open: Mon-Thurs 11a-midnight, Fri 11a-1a, Sat 11:30a-1a, Sunday 12p-10p.

 - Parking: Lots of parking available, especially in the south lot.

-Wasatch is the grand daddy of breweries in Salt Lake City and they have been in operation since 1989.
-Their staple beers include the Polygamy Porter and Apricot Hefeweizen but I prefer their Evolution Amber Ale.
+Wasatch is one of the best breweries in Salt Lake City and they have been in operation since 1989.
+Their staple beers include the Polygamy Porter and Apricot Hefeweizen, but I prefer their Evolution Amber Ale.
 They have brew pubs in Sugarhouse and Park City.
 Their Sugarhouse location is spacious and friendly.
-All the food there is pretty good but I recommend the tater tots, buffalo chili and the burgers.
+All the food there is good but I recommend the tater tots, Wasatch burger and blackened chicken salad.

-- Parking: There is a pay lot adjacent to the building or you can try to score a spot behind the Whole Foods.
+- Parking: They offer validated parking for the pay lot adjacent to the building, or you can try to score a spot behind the Whole Foods.
 This neighborhood is congested and parking can be tricky.